-To use the one's CB system of choice, simply follow the directions furnished with the CB radio.
+To use your CB system of choice, simply follow the directions furnished with the CB radio.

-Note: Channel 11 is considered an emergency channel and monitoring this channel may give one information about road conditions, accidents, and related matters potentially affecting the travels of the motorhome operator.
+Note: Channel 11 is considered an emergency channel and monitoring this channel may give you information about road conditions, accidents, and related matters potentially affecting your the travels.